Safety Framework

 Nonprofit Community Operations

-• Youth programs requiring safety protocols and accessibility accommodations
+• Youth programs requiring safety protocols

-• Homeless services implementing trauma-informed engagement
+• Homeless services with trauma-informed engagement

-• Community centers creating inclusive environments for diverse populations
+• Community centers serving diverse populations

-• Arts organizations ensuring accessible programming
+• Arts organizations with accessible programming

-• Employee resource group (ERG) support and safety protocols
+• Employee resource group support

 • Corporate event accessibility planning

-• Volunteer program coordination and training
+• Volunteer program coordination

 • Community engagement and stakeholder relations

-Educational & Public Sector Applications
+Educational & Public Sector

-• Campus safety and Title IX coordination
+• Campus safety coordination

 • Public program accessibility compliance